Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 The basic idea is to apply a Fourier transform to convert the $\phi$ binning into $n$-space via

-where $\Upsilon^i = \{SSS, DSS, DDS, DDD\}$.
+where $\Upsilon^i = \{SSS, DSS, DDS, DDD, ...\}$.
 As demonstrated in the literature, this transformation significantly improves computational efficiency, as many of the resulting sums factorize.
-While the sum over $n$ is formally infinite, in practice it is sufficient to truncate the series at some finite $n_{\rm max}$, comparable to the number of $\phi$ bins of interest.
+While the sum over $n$ is formally infinite, in practice it is sufficient to truncate the series at some finite $n_{\rm max}$.

-To estimate the 3PCFs in the multipole basis, we use the well established {\tt TreeCorr} code \citep{Jarvis2004}.\footnote{\hyperref[]{https://github.com/rmjarvis/TreeCorr}} We then convert these into the angular 3PCF using the {\tt Orpheus} package \citep{porth2025}.\footnote{\hyperref[]{https://github.com/lporth93/orpheus}}.
-For the aperture mass statistics, we consider the same estimators, making sure they are binned relatively fine, and convert them into aperture masses using \autoref{eq:conversion}.
+To estimate the 3PCFs in the multipole basis, we use the well established {\tt TreeCorr} code \citep{Jarvis2004}.\footnote{\hyperref[]{https://github.com/rmjarvis/TreeCorr}} We then convert these into the angular 3PCF using the {\tt Orpheus} package \citep{porth2025}.\footnote{\hyperref[]{https://github.com/lporth93/orpheus}} For the aperture mass statistics, we consider the same estimators, making sure they are binned relatively fine, and convert them into aperture mass statistics using Eq. \ref{eq:conversion}.
 For this last step we use {\tt Orpheus} again.
-To compute the aperture-mass statistics, we evaluate the 3PCF over radial scales ranging from $0.41$ to $560\,\mathrm{Mpc}$, using logarithmic bins with a width of $0.1$, and over $100$ angular bins.
-This results in a total grid of $78^2 \times 100$ bins.
+To compute the aperture mass statistics, we evaluate the 3PCF over radial scales ranging from $0.41$ to $560\,\mathrm{Mpc}$, using logarithmic bins with a width of $0.1$, and over $200$ angular bins, ranging from 0 to $2\pi$, using $n_{\rm max}=100$.
+This results in a total grid of $73^2 \times 200$ bins.
 In our context, the choice of the minimum scale, $r_{\rm min}$, is particularly important, as it must be sufficiently smaller than the aperture radius to ensure accurate and reliable measurements.
+Furthermore, for the aperture statistics we use a line-of-sight–integrated normalization, corresponding to an additional overall factor of $(2\Pi)^2$ relative to the 3PCF normalization.